Samsung Galaxy Tab S7: Connectivity

-Both tablets come with 5G standard connectivity, though some regions may have LTE or sub-6GHz only variants.
+Both tablets come with 5G standard connectivity, though some regions may have LTE or sub-6 GHz only variants.
 There is also a Wi-Fi only variant.

 Cameras

 Both tablets feature a dual rear camera array.
 The wide-angle lens is 26mm 13 MP camera with an ƒ/2.0 aperture, while the ultra-wide lens is a 12mm 5 MP with an ƒ/2.2 aperture.

 S-Pen

-Similar to the Samsung Galaxy Note 20, the Galaxy Tab S7 and S7+ feature better latency at 9ms.
-It also gains the new Air gestures.
+Similar to the Galaxy Note 20 series, the Galaxy Tab S7 and S7+ feature better latency at 9ms.
+It also gains new Air gestures.

 Software

-The Galaxy Tab S7 and S7+ ship with Android 10 with One UI 2.
+The Galaxy Tab S7 and S7+ shipped with Android 10 with One UI 2, can be upgraded up to Android 13 with One UI 5, and can be updated to Android 14 with One UI 6 on the Fan Edition only.
 It also supports Samsung DeX.
+Due to Fan Edition release being delayed to 2021, Samsung promised 4 Android OS upgrades (till Android 14) and 5 years of security updates (till 2025).

+Support

+The tablets reached their end-of-life.
+The support ended after four years with the latest patch delivered in August 2024, whereas the Tab S7 FE continued to be maintained until 2025.